 Criticisms of the Dow

 There’s a reason why the Dow is still around over 130 years after it was created.
 But it’s not without its criticisms.

 Just like any average or index, it’s only as good as the sum of its parts.
 Some economists believe that you cannot paint an accurate picture of how the economy is functioning by using just 30 companies.

 The bottom line is that the stock market and economy are both incredibly complex.
-It’s impossible to quickly determine its health using just one number, but the Dow Jones Industrial Average does just that.
-Criticisms aside, it’s used by economists and financial institutions around the world and is likely to stay America’s leading economic indicator.
+It’s impossible to quickly determine its health using just one number, but the Dow does just that.
+Criticisms aside, it’s used by economists and financial institutions around the world and is likely to stay a leading economic indicator for America.

 Despite its status as a major bellwether of the market as a whole, the Dow is far from the only market number that’s regularly reported on and tracked by market participants and the public at large.
 Let’s see how the Dow compares to two other figures that receive a lot of attention.

 What Is the Difference Between the S&P 500 and the Dow?

 The main business of the S&P 500 is providing credit ratings that investors can use as one tool to decide whether a company is worthy of their investment.
 However, most people know it for its index of 500 large American companies.
 As such, it represents a much broader swath of the overall economy than the 30 companies in the Dow.

 Unlike the Dow, companies are weighted in the index according to the market capitalization of the company.
 A company with a large capitalization like Apple has a larger impact on the index than a (relatively) smaller company like Mattel.